spy-js/spy-js/README.md

 In the example below it's illustrated how to make Fiddler work with spy-js in WebStorm.
 The idea is to request your non-minified files via spy-js proxy server using local proxy mode URLs.
 In the example I'll replace minified sh\_javascript.min.js file from nodejs.org with my version sh\_javascript.js using Fiddler and will trace sh_javascript.js execution using spy-js.

-Create a new spy-js run configuration, uncheck "Automatically configure system proxy" checkbox.
+Create a new spy-js run configuration, uncheck "Automatically configure system proxy" checkbox.<br/>
 ![screen shot 2014-06-26 at 12 59 01 pm](https://cloud.githubusercontent.com/assets/979966/3394356/017203be-fcde-11e3-8cda-55b56c4ceed2.png)

-Configure AutoResponder in Fiddler as follows:
+Configure AutoResponder in Fiddler as follows:<br/>
 ![screen shot 2014-06-26 at 2 01 26 pm](https://cloud.githubusercontent.com/assets/979966/3394639/ab84fffc-fce6-11e3-8130-db2817c34e95.png)

 Start Fiddler and spy-js run configuration (the order doesn't matter), access the page in browser and see it traced in WebStorm.